Energy Technology List home

 To be eligible:

-a) Static UPS with more than one operating mode shall incorporate a high efficiency operating mode and include controls to switch between modes quickly and automatically when the utility supply falls below acceptable tolerances.
+a) Static UPS with more than one operating mode shall include controls to automatically switch between modes favouring high efficiency operation as utility supply falls below acceptable tolerances.

-b) Modular products shall incorporate controls to operate automatically at higher load per module, provided this demonstrably improves efficiency.
+b) Modular products shall incorporate controls to operate at higher load per module to favour higher efficiencies.

 1.3.2 Performance requirements